Macmachi/kaspa_cli_batch_transfer/README.md

 - "**Transfer failures**":
   See the log file (`logs/`) for detailed errors: invalid addresses, insufficient funds, password issues, or network timeouts.

+- "**API connectivity issues**":
+  If the script cannot connect to the Kaspa API for transaction verification, check your internet connection and try again.

 ### Log Files:
 The script creates log files in the `logs` directory with detailed information about each run.
 These logs can be valuable for troubleshooting issues.